 Crawford is the representative for Arkansas’s 1st congressional district (view map) and is a Republican.
 He has served since Jan 5, 2011.
 Crawford is next up for reelection in 2024 and serves until Jan 3, 2025.
 He is 57 years old.

 Crawford was among the Republican legislators who participated in the attempted coup.
 Shortly after the election, Crawford joined a case before the Supreme Court calling for all the votes for president in Georgia, Michigan, Pennsylvania, and Wisconsin — states that were narrowly won by Democrats — to be discarded, in order to change the outcome of the election, based on lies and a preposterous legal argument which the Supreme Court rejected.
 (Following the rejection of several related cases before the Supreme Court, another legislator who joined the case called for violence.)
-On January 6, 2021 in the hours after the violent insurrection at the Capitol, Crawford voted to reject the state-certified election results of Arizona and/or Pennsylvania (states narrowly won by Democrats), which could have changed the outcome of the election.
+On January 6, 2021 in the hours after the violent insurrection at the Capitol, Crawford voted to skip Arizona and/or Pennsylvania in the counting of presidential electors, states which returned certified results for Trump’s opponent.
 These legislators have generally changed their story after their vote, claiming it was merely a protest and not intended to change the outcome of the election as they clearly sought prior to the vote.
 The January 6, 2021 violent insurrection at the Capitol, led on the front lines by militant white supremacy groups, attempted to prevent President-elect Joe Biden from taking office by disrupting Congress’s count of electors.
+President Trump was indicted in 2023 for soliciting the Vice President to subvert Congress’s certification of the election and his role in the fraudulent slates of electors and the insurrection at the Capitol.

 Analysis